THE

 infection, or perhaps if one retraces a trauma that caused anger or fear.
 Please know that such changes are

-absolutely normal on a nutritional balancing program.
+absolutely normal on a development program.

-substituting zinc for Limcomin if the ratio rises above 2.5, or by substituting
+substituting zinc for Limcomin if the ratio rises

-Limcomin for zinc if the ratio falls below 2.5.
+the ratio falls below 2.5.

-before it is time for a retest hair mineral analysis.
+change in the Na/K ratio before it is time for a retest hair mineral analysis.
 Once

 in a while, the Na/K ratio changes from high to low or vice versa, or varies a